-Calculate the series resistor LED – LED series resistor calculator: Here you can easily calculate the series resistor for a LED.
+Calculate the series resistor LED – LED resistor calculator: Here you can easily calculate the series resistor for a LED.
 Also for more LED’s in series.
 And this LED calculator automatically searches for the correct resistor in the E12 series.
-NEW: This LED resistor calculator now also gives the E12 resistor colorcode (color bands code) 😎 Later in the article also: How to calculate the series resistor for a LED by hand.
+NEW: This LED resistor calculator now also gives the E12 resistor colorcode (color bands code) 😎 This is also a resistor power calculator!
+Later in the article also: How to calculate the series resistor for a LED by hand. (formula)

 LED resistor calculator – LED voltage? : The voltages in the picture are for standard LED’s.
 Special LED’s can differ, but that is also stated on the packaging.